emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

   ```

-  - set the output for Event Collector to Logstash forwarding:
+  - set the output for Event Collector to Network Probe forwarding:

   ```bash
   remote_syslog: